htonkovac/AzureInterRegionalRoutingLab/README.md

 https://github.com/hashicorp/terraform-provider-azurerm/issues/6334

 `enforce_private_link_endpoint_network_policies` needs to be set to `false` in order for the provider to set `PrivateEndpointNetworkPolicies: Enabled`
+NOTE: This will be fixed in version 4 of azurerm provider

 # How PrivateEndpointNetworkPolicies: Enabled works
 When this setting is enabled on a subnet.
 All private endpoints in that subnet will have their routes potentially invalidated in that AND all other subnets (if the right override rule exists).